mickplouffe/Digital-Rain-Simulator/README.md

 ## Overview

-The Matrix Text Simulation is designed to run in a console window, utilizing C# and the .NET framework to create a dynamic and visually appealing simulation of the Matrix's digital rain.
-This project serves as both a fun homage to the film and a practical exercise in C# programming, involving concepts like multi-threading, console graphics, and character manipulation.
+The Digital Rain Simulation is designed to run in a console window, utilizing C# and the .NET framework to create a dynamic and visually appealing simulation of the Matrix's digital rain.
+This project serves as both as a homage to the film and a practical exercise in C# programming.

 ## Features

 - **Digital Rain Effect**: Creates a captivating display of Matrix-like glyphs flowing down the console screen.
 - **Customizable Glyphs**: Allows for easy customization of the characters used in the digital rain, enabling you to create various visual styles.
-- **Variable Speeds**: Each column of glyphs falls at a random speed, enhancing the simulation's dynamic and unpredictable nature.
-- **Color Variation**: Implements color variations to more closely resemble the green-tinted digital rain seen in The Matrix.
-- **Resizable Console Window**: Adapts to the size of the console window, ensuring that the digital rain effect fills the entire screen area.

 ## Getting Started